adriansirbe/cloudfront-page/README.md

-# nodejs-app
+# cloudfront-page
-This is a basic node.js app
+This is a basic cloudfront output